 What is the Difference between an MAcc and an MBA in Accounting?

 Answer: There is often a lot of confusion between these two degree programs.
 While they have some significant similarities, they have some differences as well.
 Essentially, the MBA is a generalist degree that focuses first and foremost on running a business.
 Adding a specialization in accounting means that you learn some more in depth skills about that specific part of the business.
 Overall, however, those who hold an MBA will take on a management position, overseeing an accounting department.
 An MAcc by contrast, is a highly specialized degree that focuses specifically on accounting.
-With it being a graduate degree, you will usually take on a position of leadership and management but your overall focus will be on the process of accounting.
+With it being a graduate or MBA degree, you will usually take on a position of leadership and management but your overall focus will be on the process of accounting.

 Will I Have to Complete an Internship?

 Answer: While different schools have different requirements, it is usually required for you to complete some sort of internship.
 This is also because most companies that hire someone who holds an MAcc want to make sure you have real life experience.
 Real world experience demonstrates that you have taken the strategy and sustainability that you have learned about, and that you have applied this as well.
 This means you don’t just have knowledge, but that you can act as well.
 Internships usually last between 6 and 15 credit weeks.
 While the requirement to complete an internship can frustrate some people, having one on your resume will make you a much stronger candidate for many jobs.
 Furthermore, it shows others that you have a true dedication to the field itself.
 In a study published in the Journal of Accountancy, it was found that some 89% of businesses preferred graduates who had completed an internship.